jsmehta21/jsmehta21/README.md

 <!-- Introduction -->

-I am a passionate T. Y. Btech student exploring the world of Cybersecurity, Web Development and Software Engineering 🚀 I thrive on continuous learning, experimenting emerging technologies and solving challenges through code.
+I am a passionate T. Y. Btech student exploring the world of Cybersecurity, Web Development and Software Engineering 🚀 <br>
+I thrive on continuous learning, exploring emerging technologies and solving challenges through code.
 I am on a journey to create solutions that are as impactful as they are secure and innovative!

 <!-- Current Focus -->
 ## 🌟 Current Focus
 - 🌐 Exploring **Cybersecurity**, specifically by participating in CTFs, for secure coding practices.
 - 🔢 Strengthening my **Data Structure and Algorithm (DSA)** skills, to enhance my analytical and problem-solving abilities.
-- 📚 Enhancing my web development skills, particularly in **Frontend Development**.
+- 📚 Enhancing my Web Development skills, particularly in **Frontend Development**.
 - 🧠 Diving into Blockchain Development by learning **Solidity** to write secure and efficient smart contracts.

 <!-- Skills Section -->
-## 🔄 Skills, Tools and Technologies
+## 🔧 Skills, Tools and Technologies
 - **Programming Languages**: C/C++, Python
 - **Web Development**: HTML, CSS, JavaScript
-- **Cybersecurity**: Linux, Wireshark, Nmap, Burp Suite
+- **Cybersecurity**: Linux, Nmap, Wireshark
 - **Blockchain**: Solidity
 - **Databases**: SQL
 - **Tools**: Git, Figma, Visual Studio Code